 - Nonspendable This classification includes amounts that cannot be spent because they are either not in a spendable form (such as deposits and prepaid amounts) or are legally or contractually required to be maintained intact.
-The District has no nonspendable fund balance at December 31, 2021. - Restricted This classification includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
-The District has classified Emergency Reserves as being restricted because their use is restricted by State Statute for declared emergencies.
-The District has also classified the fund balance in the Debt Service Fund as restricted as it is restricted for the repayment of debt.
+The District has classified prepaid expenses and deposits as nonspendable at December 31, 2021. - Restricted This classification includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
+The use of the Emergency Reserves is restricted by State Statute for declared emergencies.